Vicki Trickett

 Vicki Trickett (September 2, 1938 – August 30, 2021) was an American actress best known for several film roles in the early 1960s.
 She is probably best known for her role as Diane Quigley in the film The Three Stooges Meet Hercules (1962).

-Career
+Early life and career

 Born in Kansas City, Kansas, Trickett was the eldest of five children and daughter of professional golfer, L.G.
 Trickett.
 Before entering the entertainment business, Trickett attended Omaha University (now the University of Nebraska at Omaha) for a year, majoring in Chemistry and Spanish.
 At OU she was named Miss Auto Show of 1959 and was third runner up in the Tomahawk Beauty Queen Pageant 1959.
 In 1959, she competed in the Miss Universe contest as "Miss Omaha."